kubeflow/kfctl/operator.md

 ## Build Instructions
-These steps are base on the [operator-sdk](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md) with modifications that are specific for this KubeFlow operator.
+These steps are based on the [operator-sdk](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md) with modifications that are specific for this KubeFlow operator.

 1. Clone this repository under your `$GOPATH`. (e.g. `~/go/src/github.com/kubeflow/`)